AlenToma/expo-sqlite-wrapper/README.md

     allowedKeys: (tableName: D) => Promise<string[]>;
     // convert object to IQueryResultItem
     asQueryable: <T>(item: IBaseModule<D>, tableName?: D) => Promise<IQueryResultItem<T, D>>
-    // add a watcher for the selected table
+    // add a watcher for the selected table, this is a global watch.
+    // no matter which dbContext you use it will trigger when a change to the database item for the selected table is chaged
     watch: <T>(tableName: D) => IWatcher<T, D>;
     // start a Query
     query: <T>(tableName: D) => IQuery<T, D>;